hortonworks/cloudbreak/docs/aws_cb_ui.md

 If you'd like to deploy a cluster to an already existing VPC you'll have to create a new network template where you configure the identifier of your VPC and the internet gateway (IGW) that's attached to the VPC.
 In this case you'll have to create a different network template for every one of your clusters because the Subnet CIDR cannot overlap an already existing subnet in the VPC.
 For example you can create 3 different clusters with 3 different network templates for the subnets `10.0.0.0/24`, `10.0.1.0/24`, `10.0.2.0/24` but with the same VPC and IGW identifiers.

-Please make sure that the subnet you define here doesn't overlap with any of your already deployed subnets in the VPC because the validation only happens after the cluster creation starts.
+**Important!** Please make sure that the subnet you define here doesn't overlap with any of your already deployed subnets in the VPC because the validation only happens after the cluster creation starts.

 If `Public in account` is checked all the users belonging to your account will be able to use this network template to create clusters, but cannot delete or modify it.

-Note that the VPCs, IGWs and/or subnets are *not created* on AWS after the `Create Network` button is pushed, only after the cluster provisioning starts with the selected network template.
+**Note** that the VPCs, IGWs and/or subnets are *not created* on AWS after the `Create Network` button is pushed, only after the cluster provisioning starts with the selected network template.

 ![](https://raw.githubusercontent.com/sequenceiq/cloudbreak-deployer/docsupdate/docs/images/aws-network.png)